jurjsorinliviu/Psi-Vortex/README.md

 Ψ-Vortex is designed for compact-model development and SPICE-based simulation workflows.
 Its main value is reducing manual effort and accelerating virtual prototyping before fabrication.

 **Where can I read the full conceptual background?**
-See the accompanying [technical rationale document](psi-vortex-technical-rationale.pdf) (I will upload it as soon as the manuscript gets published.
-Thank you for your understanding and patience), which provides the design lineage, architectural motivations, and scope boundaries of the framework.
+See the accompanying [technical rationale document](psi-vortex-technical-rationale.pdf), which provides the design lineage, architectural motivations, and scope boundaries of the framework.
 Note: This document provides architectural and historical context for the Ψ-Vortex framework.
 It complements, but does not replace, the peer-reviewed manuscript.